 Date/Time: 11/10/2017 13:30 - 15:30

-On 11 October the Norwegian Centre for Humanitarian Studies (NCHS), the Peace Research Institute Oslo (PRIO), and the Department of Journalism and Media Studies at Oslo and Akershus University College of Applied Sciences (HiOA) will host the fourth Humanitarian Studies Colloquium focusing on media.
+On 11 October the Norwegian Centre for Humanitarian Studies (NCHS), the Humanitarianism Research Group at the Peace Research Institute Oslo (PRIO), and the Department of Journalism and Media Studies at Oslo and Akershus University College of Applied Sciences (HiOA) will host the fourth Humanitarian Studies Colloquium focusing on media.

 The Humanitarian Studies Colloquium is a quarterly forum for scholarly discussion of methodological and thematic issues in the emergent field of humanitarian studies, taking place at PRIO.
 The Colloquium is organized in collaboration with the Humanitarianism Research Group at PRIO, and is open to invited participants.
 The disciplinary focuses of past colloquiums included history, the sociology of law, and anthropology.

 The disciplinary focus of this fourth colloquium will be media.

 Media has played a central role in shaping the humanitarian field — and perhaps more specifically, the international community’s representations of the humanitarian field.
 The media’s role in covering humanitarian issues are manifold: from mediating and mediatizing humanitarian crises, initiating or serving as a platform for alerts about unfolding crises, to reporting on underlying causes of crises.
 Its power to frame perceptions about the key issues at stake in a crisis, or to spark attention through a carefully selected image are well-known.
 Humanitarian actors are also well aware of this power of media in drawing attention to crises, and thus attracting more political attention and international donations, as can be seen in the ways humanitarian organizations’ campaigns are organized.